Some dance pedagogy guidelines by Richard Powers

 A helpful hint is to hear the tune that you're about to play in your head, while you're still teaching it tacet.
 With a little practice you'll be able to bring the class up to the exact tempo of the music before you play it.
 This way, the music supports their dancing, at just the right tempo, instead of pressuring your students.

-Changing tempo: Your music player may have pitch control, which is an important tool for teaching dance.
+Changing tempo: Your music player may have tempo control, which is an important tool for teaching dance.
 We usually need to start a dance at a slower tempo, then let the speed pick up with practice.
-However the slowed pitch sounds unnaturally low.
-My favorite solution is the Amazing Slow Downer software available online for both Mac and PC.
+My favorite method uses the Amazing Slow Downer software available online for both Mac and PC.
 This is the highest quality software I've seen for slowing down or speeding up the tempo without changing the pitch.
 If you play music from a laptop, you can do this in real-time, in class.

 I don't use a laptop for my class music so I pre-record the music, at several tempos slowed by Amazing Slow-Downer.
 Some CD players change tempo without changing pitch, but all firmware solutions that I've seen sound watery and choppy when slowed more than 8%.
 Amazing Slow Downer retains realistic fidelity when slowed 50%.
 Speeding up music is easy with software or firmware; it's the slowing down with fidelity that's hard.